Are you a prospective owner? New to raising chickens? This handy how-to guide for the care of

 My Pet Chicken, at a poultry hatchery or garden/farm supply store.
 (If you need help

-deciding on the breed, give give our free Which Chicken tool a try.)
+deciding on the breed, give give our free Breed Selector Tool a try.)

 Clearing Your Schedule